Texas's 22nd congressional district: 2000 and 2003 redistricting

+2010 redistricting

-Following the 2010 Census and resulting redistricting, the district included most of Fort Bend County, save for most of the communities of Stafford, Mission Bend, Fresno, northern Missouri City and the Fort Bend Houston "super neighborhood" in far southwest Houston.
+Following the 2010 census and resulting redistricting, the district included most of Fort Bend County, save for most of the communities of Stafford, Mission Bend, Fresno, northern Missouri City and the Fort Bend Houston "super neighborhood" in far southwest Houston.
 Also within the district were northern parts of Brazoria County, including Pearland and Alvin, and portions of southeast Houston and Harris County running along Interstate 45 south of the Sam Houston Tollway.
 The affluent residents of the district tended to vote strongly Republican with an average median household income of $82,899 as of the 2012 American Community Survey, making it the wealthiest congressional district in Texas and also a diverse district with sizable minority constituencies, who are educated and of the professional class.
 Mitt Romney won the district with 62% of the vote in 2012, with Republicans holding the overwhelming majority of elected offices in the district, which also voted for Donald Trump in 2016 despite Hillary Clinton becoming the first Democrat to carry Fort Bend County since 1964.
 The suddenly competitive nature of the district, in part due to Trump's populist economic stances and especially his campaign and presidential rhetoric, resulted in Olson narrowly winning a sixth term in a surprisingly close race against Democrat Sri Preston Kulkarni fueled by Democratic coattails (mostly involving straight ticket voting) from the Senate campaign of Beto O'Rourke, who won Fort Bend County and narrowly lost the 22nd district in his unsuccessful, but close bid against incumbent Republican Senator Ted Cruz.
 Olson retired after six terms, and Fort Bend County Sheriff Troy Nehls won another close race against Kulkarni.